Please allow me to have your undivided attention.

-At the time of this writing, it is four days until Christmas eve.
-Five years ago I wrote the following comment in an article that I had published that relates to the subject of the article that I am publishing this evening…..
+At the time of this writing, it is two days until Christmas eve.
+Six years ago I wrote the following comment in an article that I had published that relates to the subject of the article that I am publishing this evening…..
 “Earlier today, as I was driving through a sleepy area of my city, a dreary air was cast over the town.
 The sky was heavily cloud covered, and dark.
 A light mist was falling.
 Very few people were seen on the streets.
 The day seemed to match the condition of the story that I was hearing on Moody Radio, which was a feeling of utter despair for couples experiencing struggles in their marriages.”

 Please, read the entire text of this article.
 Please, watch the video and listen to the audio recording.
 Please!
 Understand that “which is” being said and that which is not being said in this article.